microsoft/lisa/README.md

 2. Update the GlobalConfigurations.xml file with your Azure subscription infomation:

    Go to Global > Azure  and update following fields :

         a.
 SubscriptionID
         b.
 SubscriptionName (Optional)
         c.
 ManagementEndpoint
         d.
-Environment: For Azure PublicCloud, use AzureCloud.
+Environment (For Azure PublicCloud, use `AzureCloud`)
         e.
 ARMStorageAccount

    Example :

 ```xml